Benefits of Using Polis

 What Makes Polis Special?

-• It allows for inclusion of anyone in deliberation on topics, wherever they are, over extended periods.
+- Allows for inclusion of anyone in deliberation on topics, wherever they are.

 Video